 Remove any walls that divide you, in order to improve their trust.

-This strategy says: I am like you.
+This strategy says: I am a human being and I am like you.
 I am casual and approachable.
 My products are for you.

 Research shows that successful reps are 10x more likely to use collaborative words like “us,” “we,” and “our”.
 Why?
 Because people are drawn to a sense of belonging.